 At Ecologic Institute, Benedict Bueb is the project manager of the INTERLACE project.
-The project, funded by the European Commission's Horizon 2020 program, fosters international cooperation to restore urban ecosystems in Latin America and Europe through NBS.
+The project, funded by the European Commission's Horizon 2020 program, fosters international cooperation to restore urban ecosystems through NBS in Latin America and Europe.

-In his research work, he analyzes "sustainable adaptation pathways" in a project to strengthen the joint implementation of the 2030 Agenda, the Paris Agreement and the Sendai Framework for Disaster Risk Reduction.
-He is further involved in the WADKlim project assessing the risk of water-based conflicts resulting from droughts and water scarcity in Germany as well as potential measures to mitigate them.
-In addition, he supports the project Digital Water City exploring the potential of data and digital technologies to enhance the sustainability in the water management of five major European cities.
+In his research, he is involved in the KliMaWerk project, investigating measures and strategies for climate resilience of watercourses and their acceptance.
+In the WADKlim project, he assesses the risk of water-based conflicts resulting from droughts and water scarcity in Germany, as well as potential measures to mitigate them.
+In addition, he supports the project Digital Water City, exploring the potential of data and digital technologies to enhance the sustainability in the water management of five major European cities.